Portal 2 Mac Review

 The original Portal has gone down in history as one of the most creative games of all time.
 Never has a puzzler been so innovative or exciting, and Portal 2 ups the ante even further.
 Valve has gone all out to make sure Portal 2 builds upon the legacy of the original game by adding a mixture of witty writing and intuitive gameplay to the mix.

-Portal 2 isn’t a great game, it’s one the best games of all time, period.
-There’s a reason why Portal 2 holds the top spot on our Top 10 rated games.
+Portal 2 isn’t a great game, it's one the best games of all time, period.
 Portal 2 has a 95 Metascore on PC and it deserves every one of those.

-Portal 2 was of course directly brought to the Mac by the game’s developer, Valve Software.
-Besides bringing great games to the Mac platform and a cool service (Steam), Valve is perhaps one of the top Mac gaming supporters.
+Portal 2 was of course directly brought to the Mac by the game's developer, Valve Software, perhaps one of the top Mac gaming supporters.

 Portal 2 continues the story and plot of the original Portal.
 The player wakes up after a long time in stasis to see that the facility is destroyed and Wheatley (voiced by Stephen Merchant) is your new friend as he takes you through the broken down remains of the facility.
 Last time around the player destroyed GLaDOS, and now she’s back for revenge.
 Voiced by Ellen McLain, GLaDOS has a satirical and sarcastic sense of humor as she puts you through a number of challenges and tests.
 Portal wasn’t boring in any way whatsoever, but Portal 2 builds up a nice storyline and you just love to hear GLaDOS’s insulting remarks in an attempt to make you suffer.